Courtesy of nvlvan

 Ever created a “perfect” ad or content, only to find that nobody gave a hoot?

 Well, the problem probably lies in your failure to understand who your target audiences are, and what attracts them.
-Knowing your customer is a critical early step in content and digital marketing success.
+Knowing your customer profile or avatar is a critical early step in content and digital marketing success.

 While the Internet is global, you definitely shouldn’t try to sell to everybody in the whole wide world.